| DEVELOPER | Muraba Properties |

 "There is a category of building that does not require much explanation from the person selling it, because the architecture has already said everything that needs to be said.
 Muraba Veil belongs to that category."

-"The 73-storey building spans the width of a single apartment at 22.5 metres — an almost perverse structural constraint that produces something architecturally unprecedented: a skyscraper that is simultaneously monumental and deeply private.
+"The 72-storey building spans the width of a single apartment at 22.5 metres — an almost perverse structural constraint that produces something architecturally unprecedented: a skyscraper that is simultaneously monumental and deeply private.
 Every residence runs the full width of the tower.
 Every resident has the sky on both sides.
 The stainless-steel mesh that wraps the entire building — inspired by the mashrabiya, the traditional Arabic lattice screen that has filtered light and protected privacy in this region for centuries — does something that almost no other building in Dubai achieves: it responds to the culture and climate of the place it occupies."

 "Muraba's founder describes their approach as designing 'from the inside out.'
 In a city where most towers are designed from the outside in — where the render comes first and the apartment is arranged to fit — this inversion is more radical than it sounds."

-SUBSCRIBE ON YOUTUBEPrices and sizes are based on available market data and subject to developer updates.
+Prices and sizes are based on available market data and subject to developer updates.

 | TYPE | 2-Bedroom Residence |

-| STARTING PRICE | From AED 11.8M |
+| STARTING PRICE | AED 12M – 18M |

 | VIEWS | Dual-aspect: Dubai Canal + city skyline |